messsimo/furniture-shop/README.md

 - Cart showing the items you have added.
 - Administrator panel: Add, edit, or remove products and categories, plus manage all orders and cold call information.
 - CRUD functionality: Ability to add, view, update, and delete product information.
-- Checkout form with API integration for payment.

 ## Installation